aucrawford/jigglypuffs_rainbow/README.md

 --------------------

 * add random side to side pokeball animation
-* add further responsiveness
+* add more Pokémon
-* spruce up the environment a bit with more pokémon and pokeball animation on click.
+* spruce up the environment a bit
-* style the fail messages better.
+* not yet fully browser tested
-* not yet fully browser tested.
+* add an about page

-Jigglypuff and pokeballs are not owned by me and are the copyrighted property of Pokémon.
+Jigglypuff Whismur and Pokéballs are not owned by me and are the copyrighted property of The Pokémon Company.
 This is a fan made project for fun and practice.